OchiengJr/Trivia-Quiz-Application/README.md

+# TRivia Quiz Application
-Get ready for a fun moment with this trivia question application.
+You can prepare for an enjoyable experience with this application that provides trivia questions.